 Film Review: Roman Holiday (1953)

-Of all classic fairytales the one that infuriates modern “wokesters” the most is Cinderella over its alleged sexism, although modern Western world could also reject it because it is based on allegedly non-existant issue of class differences.
-Such stories nevertheless still enjoy certain appeal in popular imagination, including one that use Cinderella concept in reverse, like the one used in Roman Holiday, 1953 romantic comedy directed by William Wyler.
+Of all classic fairytales, the one that infuriates modern “wokesters” the most is Cinderella, over its alleged sexism, although the modern Western world could also reject it because it is based on the allegedly non‑existent issue of class differences.
+Such stories nevertheless still enjoy a certain appeal in popular imagination, including one that uses the Cinderella concept in reverse, like the one employed in Roman Holiday, the 1953 romantic comedy directed by William Wyler.

-The protagonist, played by Audrey Hepburn, is Princess Ann, member of royalty of an unnamed country which is on good will tour in capitals of Western Europe.
-The tour, due to Ann’s charm, beauty and subsequent popularity, appears to be success, but during last leg in Rome diplomatic obligations and protocol provide too much strain on her, resulting in nervous breakdown.
-She is given sedatives, but in her dazed state she leaves palace and starts wandering streets of Rome.
-She gets spotted by Joe Bradley (played by Gregory Peck), American news service reporter who at first believe that she is merely drunk and, being unable to discover her address, reluctantly takes her to his room to sleep it off.
-Later in the office Joe discovers that the girl in his apartment is actually a princess, whose disappearance is officially covered by fake story about illness.
-Joe sees opportunity for a scoop of a lifetime and recruits his photographer friend Irving Radovich (played by Eddie Albert) to assist him while he follows Ann who, pretending to be a commoner name “Anya”, appears to enjoy her time on the street of Rome.
-Joe, however, at the end have problems keeping the charade because he has began to fall in love with princess.
+The protagonist, played by Audrey Hepburn, is Princess Ann, a member of the royalty of an unnamed country which is on a goodwill tour of Western European capitals.
+The tour, thanks to Ann’s charm, beauty, and subsequent popularity, appears to be a success, but during the last leg in Rome diplomatic obligations and protocol place too much strain on her, resulting in a nervous breakdown.
+She is given sedatives, but in her dazed state she leaves the palace and starts wandering the streets of Rome.
+She is spotted by Joe Bradley (played by Gregory Peck), an American news‑service reporter who at first believes that she is merely drunk and, being unable to discover her address, reluctantly takes her to his room to sleep it off.
+Later, in the office, Joe discovers that the girl in his apartment is actually the princess, whose disappearance is officially covered by a fake story about illness.
+Joe sees an opportunity for the scoop of a lifetime and recruits his photographer friend Irving Radovich (played by Eddie Albert) to assist him while he follows Ann who, pretending to be a commoner named “Anya”, appears to enjoy her time on the streets of Rome.
+Joe, however, in the end has problems keeping up the charade because he has begun to fall in love with the princess.

-Roman Holiday is best known as the film that turned Audrey Hepburn into a star and started the series of grand roles that would make her into one of the grand icons of 1950s and early 1960s Hollywood.
-Hepburn, who was 24 years at the time and had rather limited experience in small roles in British and French cinema, took the opportunity to play princess with great enthusiasm and delivered strong performance built on her natural charm, aristocratic background and slender physique that had set her apart from voluptuous Hollywood and Italian film stars of the era.
-Her effort was rewarded with an Oscar for Best Actress, thus all but guaranteeing the continuation of Hollywood career.
+Roman Holiday is best known as the film that turned Audrey Hepburn into a star and began the series of grand roles that would make her one of the great icons of 1950s and early‑1960s Hollywood.
+Hepburn, who was 24 years old at the time and had rather limited experience in small roles in British and French cinema, took the opportunity to play a princess with great enthusiasm and delivered a strong performance built on her natural charm, aristocratic background, and slender physique that set her apart from the voluptuous Hollywood and Italian film stars of the era.
+Her effort was rewarded with an Oscar for Best Actress, all but guaranteeing the continuation of her Hollywood career.

 RATING: 6/10 (++)